The Hatfield Virtual Balloon Race

 · Buy your balloon for £3, name it, choose the colour and pattern, inflate it as much as you think gives you the best chance and off you go.

 · No actual balloons take part – it is environmentally friendly and there is no pollution

-· The race will start from the virtual air at the Eiffel Tower on 14 February 2021 at 12pm.
+· The race will start from Santa's Village, Lapland on Christmas Day at 12pm.
 The balloons will all be set off at the same time.

 · Their course will be affected by the air currents, winds etc that will actually happen over the next 7 days.
 The actual weather data is used.
 You can follow the progress of your own balloon on line over the course of the race.

 · The winner will be the balloon that has travelled the furthest at the end of the 7 days of the race.